-In high traffic volume areas of Alexandria, numerous private operators provide shuttle service from major developments to nearby destinations and Metrorail Stations.
-These are often initiated as the result of Transportation Management Plans, which are developed to identify and finance the transportation strategies to induce people to use public transportation.
+In high traffic volume areas of Alexandria, numerous private operators provide shuttle service from major developments to nearby destinations and Metrorali Stations.
+These are often initiated as the result of Transportation Management Pians, which are developed to identify and finance the developed to identify and finance the transportation strategies to induce people to use public transportation.
 Often these services travel only from point-to-point and are not coordinated.